Burger Toppings: 3 Easy Spreads

-Move over ketchup, mustard and mayo – there are other ways to liven-up a burger!
-Whether you are enjoying a veggie burger, a grilled Portobello mushroom (my favorite) or a regular ‘ole hamburger, why not have a little fun with your burger toppings?
+Move over ketchup, mustard, and mayo; there are other ways to liven up a burger!
+Whether you are enjoying a homemade veggie burger, a grilled Portobello mushroom (my favorite), or a store-bought plant-based hamburger, why not have a little fun with your burger toppings?

-1. Easy Burger Topping: Black Bean and Cilantro
+1. Easy Burger Topping: Black Beans & Cilantro

-If you love cilantro you’re going to enjoy this quick and easy recipe.
+If you love cilantro, you’ll enjoy this quick and easy recipe.
 This spread combines black beans with the clean flavors of:

 - Lemon